Diagnostic Radiology Residency

 Informative multidisciplinary clinical conferences in combination with medicine, surgery, pathology, and the various clinical subspecialties are available.

-Intellectual vibrancy and technological innovation are core values of the Department, which are developed through research and collaborative efforts of the clinical faculty and Department PhDs.
+Intellectual vibrancy and technological innovation are core values of the Department, which are developed through research and collaborative efforts of the clinical and research faculty.

 Residents are required to engage in scholarly activity as part of their training in an ACGME-accredited program.
 Results must be published or presented at institutional, local, regional, or national meetings.
 Projects may include: